mrhenry/web-tests/README.md

 All tests are "async", just call the `callback` function with the `boolean` result when done.

 We try to keep tests simple and short.
-There is no need to test if a feature works exactely according to the spec.
+There is no need to test if a feature works exactly according to the spec.
 Better to test if something is generally usable.

 ## What it's not